 Allston Village is a commercial center within the Harvard Avenue National Register Historic District.
-Several historic buildings contribute to the historic character and significance of the neighborhood, including Allston Hall (1890), the Jack Young building (1897), and the Allston Depot (1895), a designated Boston Landmark.
+Several historic buildings contribute to the historic character and significance of the neighborhood, including Allston Hall (1890), the Allen Building (1897), and the Allston Depot (1895), a designated Boston Landmark.
 In June of 2018, City Realty filed plans with the Boston Planning and Development Agency (BPDA) to redevelop multiple parcels along Cambridge, Franklin, and Highgate streets.
-The proposal includes the demolition of several buildings including the Jack Young Building and a commercial building at 10-14 Franklin Street beside Allston Hall.
+The proposal originally included the demolition of several buildings including the Allen Building and a commercial building at 10-14 Franklin Street beside Allston Hall.
+A revision of the proposal now incorporates the Allen Building into the project.
 The project invests in an area that would benefit from rejuvenation, but we should be thoughtful about how new height, scale, materials, style and density are balanced with the historic elements.

 The Alliance supports new vibrancy in Allston Village, but we have concerns about doing so in a way that deteriorates the historic character of the neighborhood.
-We are particularly concerned about the loss of the Jack Young building on Cambridge Street and the treatment of the Allston Hall building on Franklin Street since both of these buildings create a distinct sense of place and anchor Allston Square.
+We expressed concern about the loss of the Allen Building on Cambridge Street and are pleased that the revised proposal rehabilitates the building and incorporates a sympathetic addition.
+We are in dialogue with the proponent about the treatment of the Allston Hall building on Franklin Street as well.
+Both of these buildings create a distinct sense of place and anchor Allston Square.
 These buildings which have long-defined the character of this neighborhood should be able to play an integral part in this Allston Village reboot.

-We intend to submit formal comments to the BPDA and hope to work with the proponent, the community, and BPDA staff to protect the historic character of Allston Village while supporting investment in an evolving neighborhood.
+We submitted formal comments to the BPDA and hope to work with the proponent, the community, and BPDA staff to protect the historic character of Allston Village while supporting investment in an evolving neighborhood.